zowe/community/Technical-Steering-Committee/squads.md

 # Squads

 A squad is a group of people contributing and participating in the Zowe project.
 Such a group owns one or more modules.
-Every squad needs to have a representative in TSC and participate in relevant working groups.
+Every squad is required to have a representative on the Technical Steering Committee (TSC), and participate in relevant working groups.

 ## Squad maturity
-Squad's maturity is determined by its lifecycle stage.
-This section outlines the maturity levels associated with the corresponding lifecycle stages and the possible transitions between them.
+A squad's maturity is determined by its lifecycle stage.
+This section outlines the maturity levels associated with the corresponding lifecycle stages and the possible transitions between stages.

-For the duration of their existence, the Zowe squads always have an associated lifecycle stage.
+Beginning from each Zowe squad's inception, the squad has an associated lifecycle stage.
-The current stage of the squads is reflected in the [List of current squads section](#current-squads).
+The current stage of a squad is reflected in the [List of current squads section](#current-squads).
-Initially, the squad applies/makes proposal for a preferred stage (incubator, active, etc.).
+Initially, a squad applies/makes a proposal for a preferred stage as described later in this document (incubator, active, etc.).
-The TSC reaches out to the ZAC for guidance about the new squad.
+The TSC requests guidance from the Zowe Advocacy Council (ZAC) to form a new squad.
-ZAC provides timely guidance on whether the squad should be accepted and at what initial stage.
+ZAC susequently provides timely guidance on whether the squad should be accepted, and the initial stage of the squad.
-The TSC then votes on accepting the squad's project and with which stage based on the squads preference and ZAC guidance.
+The TSC then votes on accepting the squad's project and squad stage based on the squads preference and ZAC guidance.
-The resolution could be either:
+The resolution should have one of the following outcomes:
-- reject the proposal
+- To reject the proposal
-- fully accept the proposal
+- To fully accept the proposal
-- partially accept the proposal, offering lower initial stage than requested
+- To partially accept the proposal, but assigning a lower initial stage than that requested by squad representatives

-Squads in all stages have access to all resources listed at [https://openmainframeproject.org/projects](https://openmainframeproject.org/projects) but if there is contention, more mature squads will generally have priority.
+All squads, independent of their stages, have access to all resources listed at [https://openmainframeproject.org/projects](https://openmainframeproject.org/projects).
+If accessibility to resources becomes an issue, more mature squads will generally have priority.

 ## Squad lifecycle stages / Maturity levels
+The following list presents the stages used by the TSC to define a squad's maturity:

-- **Proposal** - Idea presented to the TSC and ZAC based on the process outlined in [Proposal Process](#proposal-acceptance-process)
+- **Proposal** - The idea for the squad will br presented to the TSC and ZAC based on the process outlined in [Proposal Process](#proposal-acceptance-process).
-- **Incubator** - Squad accepted to the incubator stage.
-The squad is provisionally part of the Zowe project but doesn't have voting rights including the committers of the squad
+- **Incubator** - The squad has been accepted to the incubator stage.
+The squad is provisionally part of the Zowe project but does not have voting rights.
+This includes squad committers.
-- **Active** - Demonstrated sustainability and sufficient maturity.
-The squad has regular meetings, there is a TSC representative from the squad and the squad committers can vote on Zowe wide topics.
+- **Active** - The squad has demonstrated sustainability and sufficient maturity.
+The squad has regular meetings, there is a TSC representative from the squad, and the squad committers can vote on Zowe-wide topics.
-- **Emeritus** - No new development is expected to be done by the squad.
-The squad is disbanded and the TSC representative leaves the TSC.
+- **Emeritus** - No new development is expected to be performed by the squad.
+The squad is disbanded, and the TSC representative leaves the TSC.
 The created artifacts are retained under Zowe.

 ### Proposal Stage

-Zowe is looking for squads that will follow [Zowe principles](principles.md) and that will help us improve the experience of working with the Mainframe.
+Zowe is looking for squads that will follow [Zowe principles](principles.md), and that will help to improve the experience of working with mainframe.

 - Vendor neutral solution
 - Improving sustainability of the platform